GintasBu/DL-AI/README.md

-RNN projects implementations: Project 1: predict stock price time series in future Project 2: generate text based on training text

-CNN application to recognize dog breed from an image.
-Used transfer learning from ResNet trained coefficients.
-Accuracy on test set ~85%.
-Prior to that buit and trained few CNN model from scratch to recognice dog breeds, and distinguish dogs from humans when image was partially covered.
-Images of dogs and people used to test the recognizer.
+# Recursive Neural Networks Applications

+## Predict stock price in the future using time series

+* Prepared training data from time series.
+* Built and trained a simple RNN using LSTM cells.

+## Generated English text

+* Prepared a training text from Sherlock Holmes book by C. Doyle.
+* Build and trained RNN model using LSTM cells.
+* Generated English text using the trained model and random phrase as an input.
+* Trained different sizes of the training data set, and observed the predicted text differnces between the two models.

+# Contributions

+This was a learning project not a development.

+# License

+This was part of Udacity course, act accordingly.